thijsDieperink/strad-md-infra/README.md

 2. Remember that the fiels and commands you are going to run, require sudo.
 So, you will be prompted to supply your VMs password
 3. To install all necessary components, we are going to use some sh files which I prepared.
 4. So, let’s download this code: `git clone https://github.com/thijsDieperink/strad-md-infra`
-5. Now, first install the control dependencies: `sh controlDependencies.sh`
-6. One dependency that I didn’t automate yet is rust, so install this manually:
+5. One dependency that I didn’t automate yet is rust, so install this manually:
     - `curl –proto ‘=https’ –tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y`
     - `. “$HOME/.cargo/env”`
+6. Now, install the control dependencies: `sh control/controlDependencies.sh`
 7. Also, the docker installation is not complete:
     - Go to the strad-md-folder
-    - Run | `cat containerdConfig.json > sudo /etc/docker/daemon.json`
+    - Run | `cat containerdConfig.json | sudo tee /etc/docker/daemon.json`
     - Run | `sudo systemctl restart docker`
 8. Test docker | `docker run hello-world`
 9. If this and the *controlDependencies.sh* file runs without errors, you have properly installed all the necessary dependencies
 10. Now we are going to install the framework related dependencies
 11. We are going to do this by running the *controlInstallation.sh* file, this file creates some brane specific configuration files, certifications and downloads the necessary images
-12. Run installation | `sh controlInstallation.sh [ipAddressControl]`.
+12. Run installation | `sh control/controlInstallation.sh [ipAddressControl]`.
 Don't forget to add the control's IP
 13. If this runs without errors, you can continue with the next step
 14. Let's add the worker node's certificate to the control node:
-    - We are going to use scp for this .......
+    - We are going to use the secure copy paste (scp) command.
+You can find more info in the references
     - Go to the control node
     - Make sure you are in the */strad-md-infra/brane* folder
-    - Make a folder | `mkdir config/certs/client-certs/worker`
+    - Make a folder | `mkdir config/certs/worker`
-    - Run | `cd config/certs/client-certs/worker`
+    - Move to the new folder | `cd config/certs/worker`
     - Now go to the worker node and make sure you are again in the */strad-md-infra/brane* folder
     - Run the scp command | `scp ./config/certs/ca.pem [username]@[hostnameControl]:/[path/to/config/certs/worker]`
-      - Example | `scp ./config/certs/ca.pem mdieperi@control.nl:/home/mdieperi/strad-md-infra/brane/config/certs/client-certs/worker`
+      - Example | `scp ./config/certs/ca.pem mdieperi@control.nl:/home/mdieperi/strad-md-infra/brane/config/certs/worker`
-      - This will not use ssh keys, but will ask for the password of the user on the control node
+      - This will not use ssh keys, but will go over the ssh channel and will ask for the password of the user on the control node
     - Go back to the control node and make sure that the ca.pem file is available in the */certs/client-certs/worker* folder

 ## Last preparation, starting the nodes and testing